Parsley - Buyer Intent Signals

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves extracted company, role, timeline, and budget context from conversations, using a specific verb and resource.
-It is distinct from sibling tools like get_conversations (raw list) and get_meddic_summary (MEDDIC framework).
+The description clearly states it retrieves extracted company, role, timeline, and budget context from conversations, which is a specific verb+resource combo.
+It distinguishes itself from sibling tools like get_hot_leads or get_meddic_summary by focusing on enrichment context.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.